 Barack Obama's use of IT has completely changed the face of electioneering.

-Associate Professor Sanjay Chawla is head of the school of information technologies at Sydney University.
+Associate Professor Sanjay Chawla is Head of the School of Information Technologies.

 This article first appeared in the Media and Marketing section of The Australian.